 Note: To create a cluster on Cloudera Altus, you create a workflow with Command tasks that perform the tasks that a cluster workflow automates.
-For more information about creating a cluster on Cloudera Altus, see the article "Implementing Informatica Big Data Management with Ephemeral Clusters on a Cloudera Altus Cluster" on the Informatica Network.
+For more information about creating a cluster on Cloudera Altus, see the article "How to Create Cloudera Altus Clusters with a Cluster Workflow in Big Data Management" on the Informatica Documentation Portal.